AVELEY FOOTBALL CLUB

 retained the trophy the following season 1948/49.

 Aveley was granted Senior League status in season 1949/50 by the Essex Count F.A. and were also elected into London League Division Two.
 The following Season 1950/51 they were elected into London League Division One and became Champions of the Division in season 1951/52.
-During this latter season Aveley purchased their present ground 'Mill Field' and were promptly nicknamed "The Millers".
+During this latter season Aveley purchased the 'Mill Field' and were promptly nicknamed "The Millers".

 The Millers were again Champions of the London League in season 1954/55, then were elected to the Delphian League in season 1955/56, where they competed with little success.